Updated on 7th December, 2022 by Martin Astley

-Carbon Monoxide costs England and Wales up to £178 million every year, and leads to around 40 deaths, 200 hospitalisations and 4,000 accident and emergency visits.
+Carbon monoxide costs England and Wales up to £178 million every year and leads to around 40 deaths, 200 hospitalizations, and 4,000 accident and emergency visits.
 Furthermore, many more people are injured as a result of relatively low levels of exposure, and the true number of people who have been injured by the deadly gas is unknown but likely massive.

 Typically, carbon monoxide is created through incomplete combustion.
 In homes, this can be due to boiler breakdowns, gas appliances that have not been regularly serviced, improperly-fitted appliances, or the accidental blocking of vents and flues.